resthub/resthub.org/spring-stack.rst

 Web application initializer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Web application initializer replace the old web.xml file used with Servlet 2.5 or older webapps.
-It has the same goal, but since it is Java based, it is safer (compiltion check, autocomplete).
+Web application initializer replaces the old web.xml file used with Servlet 2.5 or older webapps.
+It has the same goal, but since it is Java based, it is safer (compilation check, autocomplete).

 WebAppInitializer.java example :